North Coast Services is fully capable of managing all state requirements.

 - All universal waste (including CRTs) must go to a recycler or “destination facility” to comply with universal waste rules

-The regulatory requirements for Vermont and Massachusetts:
+The regulatory requirements for Vermont, Massachusetts and New York:

 - Similar to federal universal waste rule requirements